-The 2017 General Council mandated the Executive Committee and Secretariat of the WCRC to develop a Gender Justice Policy by 2019 and called on them to collaborate with the regional councils to foster and encourage the use of this policy as the practice of the whole communion of churches.
+The 2017 General Council mandated the Executive Committee and General Secretariat of the WCRC to develop a Gender Justice Policy by 2019.
+It called on them to collaborate with the regional councils to foster and encourage the use of this policy as the practice of the whole communion of churches.
 It further recommended that this policy include an action plan for the implementation of the policy and accountability measures.
-Further to that mandate, the Executive established a committee to develop the Policy.1
+Further to that mandate a committee was established to develop the Policy.